 Tampa Car Accident Lawyer

-Were you or a loved one recently involved in a car accident in Tampa, FL?
+Were you or a loved one recently involved in an auto accident?
 The experienced Tampa car accident lawyers at Roman & Gaynor will help you pursue maximum compensation from those responsible for the crash.
 Contact us at (813) 422-7772 to arrange a free consultation.
 We’ll fight to get you every dollar you deserve.

 Let us put our 65+ years of combined experience and $100M recovered to work for you to make things a bit easier.
-Our team is always available and standing by to take your call 24 hours a day, 7 days a week.
+The team at our law firm is always available and standing by to take your call 24 hours a day, 7 days a week.

 Just because you may be entitled to compensation doesn’t mean that the process of getting cash in your hands will be an easy one.